Akuli/asda/README.md

 asda.
 I also searched for "asda programming language" and I didn't find anything relevant.

-### How does it work?

-I'm sorry, I haven't documented it yet :( If you are actually interested in this, you can ask me to document stuff by creating an issue.

 ## Developing asda

-See [the C interpreter's README](asdar/README.md) if you want to work on the C interpreter.
+See [asdar/README.md](asdar/README.md) if you want to work on asdar.

-This command installs everything you need for developing the compiler and the Python interpreter:
+This command installs everything you need for developing `asdac`:

 ```
 $ python3 -m pip install --user pytest pytest-cov coverage